chozelinek/wwc/resources/working-locally.md

 If you were successful go to section [Python virtual environments](#python-virtual-environments).

 ### Installing python 3 for Ubuntu

 Congratulations!
 Latest Ubuntu's releases come with Python 3.4 out of the box.
 The version can be a bit behind the latest official python 3 (3.5) release.
 But the notebooks should work anyway.
 You need to install `pip`, the python package manager.

 Go to [Installing pip](#installing-pip).

-### Installing python 3 for Windows

-There are several ways of installing Python 3 in Windows.
-1. Using the official release and `pip`, or
-1. Using a third party distribution like `Anaconda` and its package manager `conda`.

-[`Anaconda`](https://www.continuum.io/downloads) is well known and they provide first class software.
-Be aware that `Anaconda` is maintained by a company (Continuum) and it is released under a freemium license model.
-As long as the company does well, `Anaconda` will be there.

-1. Go to the Downloads page at the Anaconda Website <https://www.continuum.io/downloads>
-1. Choose the right version for your operating system (32-bit oder 64-bit)
-1. Run the installer

 ## Installing pip